Yaverlandia: Description

 Comparisons with the skulls of Hypsilophodon and Stegoceras led Peter Galton to note that, despite being fused into a single element, both frontal bones were preserved in the holotype of Yaverlandia.
 Galton diagnosed Yaverlandia based on the presence of two small domes (one per frontal), a dorsal (upper) surface covered in small pits, a frontal which contributed to the edge of the orbit (eye socket) and was not excluded from it by the prefrontal bone, and a supratemporal fenestra which was not constricted by the postorbital bone, nor reduced as in late pachycephalosaurid genera.
 The kind of pitting observed on the dorsal surfaces of each frontal is not found in any known pachycephalosaurid taxon, although something loosely similar is known in Homalocephale.
-The depressions formed by each cerebral hemisphere were concave, differing from those of Pachycephalosaurus and Stegoceras in that they were not enclosed in bone ventrally (on their bottom side); the presence of two distinct lobes is part of the reason Yaverlandia has been tentatively assigned to Maniraptora.
+The depressions formed by each cerebral hemisphere were concave, differing from those of Pachycephalosaurus and Stegoceras in that they were not enclosed in bone ventrally (on their bottom side); the presence of two distinct lobes is part of the reason Yaverlandia had been tentatively assigned to Maniraptora.